-Most automotive gauges and controls are standard Freightliner instruments.
-Their function and use is described in your Freightliner Drivers Manual.
+Most automotive gauges and controls are standard instruments provided by the chassis manufacturer.
+Their function and use is described in your Drivers Manual.
 The exception on automotive controls is the heater/air conditioner.
 Operating instructions on these components can be found in the chassis section of this manual.